-As part of the 4 Step Plan for managing your dogs skin disorder, nutrition should always be reviewed.
+We always recommend reviewing your dog’s nutrition as part of the 4 Step Plan for managing your dogs skin disorder.

 How can a raw diet help skin diseases?